GilianPonte/gilianponte.github.io/_posts/2022-03-20-membership-inference.md

 print(head(error))
 ```

-Take the absolute value of the error, sort the error from high to low.
+Take the absolute value of the error, then sort the error from high to low.
+I advice to take the absolute value of the error because the true churn probability can be underestimated or overestimated.
+In R:

 ```{r}
 error = abs(error)
 plot(error)
 ```

 We sort the error from low to high.
-Assuming that low error = training set.
+Assuming that low error implies presence in the training set.

 ```{r}
 sorted = data.frame(sort(error, decreasing =F)) # sort descending.